-For stopping the spread of highly infectious diseases, air filtration turns out to be an efficient passive pollution control strategy.
-Nevertheless, most of the commercial air purifiers solely rely on dense fibrous filter, which can effectively remove particulate matter but lack antibacterial activity.
-Li et al. designed a series of metal-organic frameworks (MOFs) with photocatalytic bactericidal properties to fabricate a nanofiber membrane.137 It can effectively produce biocidal reactive oxygen species (ROS) that are driven by sunlight (Figure 10A).
-Specifically, a zinc-imidazolate MOF (ZIF-8) exhibits almost complete inactivation of Escherichia coli (E. Coli) (>99.9999% inactivation efficiency) in saline within 2 h of simulated solar irradiation: 10 his/DOQMO0255K MOFilters provides new insights into the sustainable, self-charging, and adaptive development of protective materials, which represents the next generation PPE.
-Moreover, polymer material was developed to make face mask protection equipment (Figure 10B).
-Liu et al. designed a novel self-powered electrostatic adsorption face mask (SEA-FM) based on the poly(vinylidene fluoride) electrospun nanofiber film (PVDF-ESNF) and a triboelectric nanogenerator (TENG).
-138 Up to 99.2% particulates removal efficiency can be achieved, which is much higher than that of the commercial mask.
-After the outbreak of COVID-19, the demand for masks has exploded all over the world.
-However, the disposal of massive number of single-use masks poses a significant environmental threat for society.
-To ease this problem, reusable and recyclable graphene masks with outstanding superhydrophobic and photothermal performances have been developed by Li et al. The high surface temperature of the masks under solar illumination can effectively sterilize the surface viruses.
-It is believed that more advance materials can be properly applied by scientists to produce multifunctional masks.
+For stopping the spread of highly infectious diseases, air filtration has become an efficient passive pollution control strategy.
+Nevertheless, most of the commercial air purifiers solely rely on dense fibrous filters, which can effectively remove particulate matter but lack antibacterial activity.
+Li et al. designed a series of metalorganic frameworks (MOFs) with photocatalytic bactericidal properties to fabricate a nano-fiber membrane.
+137 It can effectively produce biocidal reactive oxygen species (ROS), which is driven by sunlight (Fig. 10A).
+Specifically, a zinc-imidazolate MOF (ZIF-8) exhibits almost complete inactivation of Escherichia coli (E. coli) (>99.9999% inactivation efficiency) in saline within 2 h of simulated solar irradiation.
+This MOFilter provides new insights into the sustainable, self-charging, and adaptive development of protective materials, which represents the next generation of PPE.
+Moreover, a polymer material was developed to make face mask protection equipment (Fig. 10B).
+Liu et al. designed a novel self-powered electrostatic adsorption face mask (SEA-FM) based on a poly(vinylidene fluoride) electrospun nanofiber film (PVDF-ESNF) and a triboelectric nanogenerator (TENG).
+138 Up to 99.2% particulate removal efficiency could be achieved, which is much higher than that of the commercial mask.
+After the outbreak of COVID-19, the demand for masks has exploded worldwide.
+However, the disposal of the massive number of single-use masks poses a significant environmental threat to society.
+Thus, to ease this problem, reusable and recyclable graphene masks with outstanding superhydrophobic and photothermal performances were developed by Li et al. The high surface temperature of the masks under solar illumination can effectively sterilize the surface viruses.
+It is believed that more advance materials can be properly applied by scientists to produce multi-functional masks.
 135

 Surgical suits are special clothing required by doctors to perform surgical operations.
-The materials used need to possess protective properties to block viruses and bacteria from invading medical personnel.
-It should be of sterilization, dust-free and disinfection resistance, but also can be of bacteria isolation, antibacterial and comfort.
-In this context, a three-layer antiviral surgical suit with non-woven spunbond polypropylene, polyester and microporous PTFE film has been developed.
-139 Plasma technology is used to treat the outer layer of spunbond polypropylene.
-The results showed that the plasma-treated surgical gown had a 99.04% reduction in microbes compared to the non-plasma-treated surgical gown, providing a microbial barrier for medical staff.
-140-143 certain filtering effect on the air entering the lungs.
-When respiratory infections DOQMO0255K diseases are prevalent and when working in a polluted environment such as dust, wearing a mask is necessary to keep people safe.
-144, 145 The novel material fabrication technology like 3D printing has been applied to manufacture masks.
-146 N95 Filtering Facepiece Respirator was customized designed for medical staff.
-Comfort and fit are essential while wearing a FER, especially for those medical professionals who need to work a long time to treat patients.
-The face seal prototypes of masks were prepared with Acrylonitrile Butadiene Styrene (ABS) plastic using 3D printing, which provided improved contact pressure for users.
+The materials used need to possess protective properties to block viruses and bacteria from invading medical personnel, which should not only be sterile, dust-free and disinfection resistance, but also isolate bacteria, antibacterial and comfortable.
+Accordingly, a three-layer antiviral surgical suit with non-woven spunbond polypropylene, polyester and microporous PTFE film was developed.
+139 Plasma technology was used to treat the outer layer of the spunbond polypropylene.
+The results showed that the plasma-treated surgical gown had a 99.04% reduction in microbes compared to the non-plasmatreated surgical gown, providing a microbial barrier for medical staff.
+140-143

+Respirators are a type of sanitary product, generally referring to that worn in the nose and mouth to filter the air entering the nose and mouth to block harmful gases, odors, droplets, viruses and other substances.
+Masks have a certain filtering effect on the air entering the lungs.
+When respiratory infectious diseases are prevalent and when working in a polluted environment such as a dusty area, wearing a mask is necessary to keep workers safe.
+144,145 Novel material fabrication technology such as 3D printing has been applied to manufacture masks.
+146 The N95 filtering facepiece respirator was custom designed for medical staff.
+Comfort and fit are essential while wearing an FFR, especially for medical professionals who need to work for a long period to treat patients.
+The face seal prototypes of masks were prepared with acrylonitrile butadiene styrene (ABS) plastic using 3D printing, which provide improved contact pressure for users.